West Palm Beach Mayor’s Task Force for Racial & Ethnic Equality

 How can West Palm Beach build racial/ethnic equity related to housing and real estate?

 PRIORITIES OF THE TASK FORCE

-The Task Force is undertaking the following projects in the following order of priority:
+The Task Force undertook the following projects in the following order of priority:

-Identify best practices and make recommendations on how policing practices can promote effective crime reduction while building public trust;
+Identified best practices and made recommendations on how policing practices can promote effective crime reduction while building public trust;

 - What racial and ethnic disparities exist;

 - Why the racial and ethnic disparities exist.

 Identified what knowledge and research were needed to eliminate the disparities.

 Made Recommendations to the Mayor